Explore the Exciting Alfa Romeo History

 70s Onward: Alfa Romeo’s Historic Innovations

-In Europe in 1986, Alfa Romeo got sold to the FIAT group, and its Italian center moved near Milan, Italy.
+In Europe in 1986, Alfa Romeo was sold to the FIAT group, and its Italian center moved near Milan, Italy.
 The center dealt with significant projects like the 145.
-Across the pond In 1987, Alfa Romeo’s Alfa 164 hit the United States and left a memorable impression on drivers from coast to coast.
+In 1987, Alfa Romeo’s Alfa 164 landed Across the pond in the United States and left a memorable impression on drivers from coast to coast.

-You can become a part of Alfa Romeo history by trying out the Giulia and Stelvio on a test spin down I-5.
+Become a part of Alfa Romeo history when you buy a new or pre-owned Alfa Romeo vehicle.
+Test drive the Giulia and Stelvio around Tacoma to experience the joy of driving a true luxury sedan or SUV.
 Any questions about Alfa Romeo, such as the story of its logo or where Alfa Romeo cars are made?
-Simply contact us today.
+Simply contact us online.